Data Types

 If the file is not perma-cached, then the file will be reprocessed on edge cache misses.

-For more information on perma-caching, see: cache_perm
+For more information on perma-caching, see: cache-perm

 Default: Please refer to your account's default cache settings in the Bytescale Dashboard.